run-ai/genv/docs/source/overview/overview.rst

    You can jump directly to the quick start toturial :doc:`here <quickstart>`.

-Genv is an open-source project that brings environment management to GPUs.
+Genv is an open-source project that brings environment and cluster management capabilities to GPUs.

+The project started as an environment management software for GPUs (hence the name - GPU environments), and was highly inspired by projects like `PyEnv <https://github.com/pyenv/pyenv>`_ and `Conda <https://docs.conda.io/projects/conda/en/latest/>`_.
-If you are not familiar with the concept of environments, you can check out the documentation of projects like `venv <https://docs.python.org/3/library/venv.html>`__, `pyenv <https://github.com/pyenv/pyenv>`__ and `Conda <https://docs.conda.io/projects/conda/en/stable/>`__ as a reference.
+If you are not familiar with the concept of environments, you can check out the documentation `venv <https://docs.python.org/3/library/venv.html>`__, `pyenv <https://github.com/pyenv/pyenv>`__ and `Conda <https://docs.conda.io/projects/conda/en/stable/>`__ as a reference.

+Over time, the project developed into a complete GPU cluster management tool with various capabilities and mechanisms like :doc:`monitoring <../usage/monitoring>`, :doc:`enforcement <../usage/enforcement>`, :doc:`remote capabilities <../remote/overview>` and more.

-At its core, Genv is a `Python package <https://pypi.org/project/genv>`__ that manages GPUs and keeps its state as :ref:`files <Files>`.
+At its core, Genv is a `Python package <https://pypi.org/project/genv>`__ that provisions GPUs to environments and keeps its state as :ref:`files <Files>` at :code:`/var/tmp/genv`.

-On top of this core layer, Genv has :doc:`integrations <installation>` with many common tools and environments such as terminal, containers (e.g. :code:`docker`), Visual Studio Code, JupyterLab and PyCharm.
+On top of this core layer, Genv has a CLI (i.e. the command :code:`genv`), :doc:`Python SDK <../usage/python-sdk>` and :doc:`integrations <installation>` with many common tools and environments such as terminal, containers (e.g. :code:`docker`), Visual Studio Code, JupyterLab and PyCharm.

 .. figure:: overview.png